stefansavev/random-projections-at-berlinbuzzwords/docs/DifferencesFromAnnoy.md

 * The data can be stored as bytes, two bytes, floats (4 bytes), doubles (8 bytes)
 * When multiple candidate results appear in multiple trees, this information is used for pruning
 * Quantization (coming soon)
-* The trees are stored very efficiently  only two bytes are stored for splitting information instead of a high-dimensional vector
+* The trees are stored very efficiently.
+A split in a tree node is defined by a random high-dimensional vector.
+However, I store only two two bytes consisting of bit masks.